 No one likes to consider their own passing, but preparing for the future with an estate plan can bring you peace of mind and secure your loved ones’ future.
-In Oberlin, people who wish to create or update a comprehensive and high-quality estate plan go to the experienced lawyers at Kryszak & Associates.
+In Oberlin, people who wish to create or update a comprehensive and high-quality estate plan go to the experienced lawyers at Kryszak Law Firm.
 To learn more about all the ways that our office can help with your estate planning needs, call or contact our office today to schedule a free consultation.

 The final will and testament is the document that most people think about when they consider creating an estate plan.
 This is the instrument that will appoint an executor to your estate and distribute your estate assets to heirs and beneficiaries.
 Without a final will, your estate is distributed according to Ohio intestacy law, which may mean that family members you did not want to inherit will receive a portion of your estate and others may be left out.